Teacher Model Fingerprinting Attacks Against Transfer Learning: Discussions

 \subsection{Possible Countermeasures}

-\mypara{Anomaly detector} So far, we have shown that our attack is effective, requiring minimal knowledge from the target model.
-That is, the target model only returns predicted labels instead of posteriors.
-One way to defend our attack is to construct an out-of-distribution detector to filter out the noised samples generated by the attacker before feeding them to the target model.
-However, the attacker could also rely on adversarial training techniques to bypass this out-of-distribution detector.
-In the future, we will study other defense mechanisms.

-\mypara{Batch normalization} Based on our findings in~\autoref{section:fine_tuned_extractor}, tunable batch normalization layers can change latent representations obviously, even without modifying other model parameters.
-But it may also harm the pre-trained model performance if the batch normalization parameters, i.e., the estimated mean and standard deviation, change a lot in the transfer learning stage.
-In the future, we plan to explore how to trade off defense effectiveness and model performance.

-\mypara{Input distortion} Another potential solution is to distort inputs by inserting small random noise or perform image transformations like image cropping and resizing.
+\mypara{Input distortion} One potential solution is to distort inputs by inserting small random noise or performing image transformations like image cropping and resizing.
 Hopefully, it would only slightly affect model performance on realistic inputs but significantly reduce the inference attack accuracy, since the latent feature is sensitive to the optimized ``noise'' pattern in a synthetic input.
+One primary advantage of this strategy is that the input distortion processor can be directly plugged between the raw system input and the model input, without modifying the student models.
+Also, the input distortion is lightweight and easy to implement, as most image processing or deep learning libraries support various transformation operations.

+\mypara{Injecting neuron distances~\cite{WYVZZ18}} Wang et al. propose a defense method, called \textit{injecting neuron distances}, to deviate the student model's feature map from the teacher model~\cite{WYVZZ18}.
+The key is to retrain all student layers on the student dataset, with the optimization goal to minimize the cross-entropy loss while ensuring the dissimilarity between the student's and the teacher's intermediate representations is above a threshold.
+In this case, the intuition behind our attack, i.e., that the teacher model and student model share a similar feature map, does not hold.
+Despite the advantage of effectively disturbing the student model, \textit{injecting neuron distances} brings additional costs to update the whole student model.

+\mypara{Evaluation} We investigate the feasibility of the two countermeasures on the CIFAR10 dataset.
+For \emph{input distortion}, we randomly crop the input with 0.85 areas preserved, and then resize it to the size of the model's input layer.
+For \emph{injecting neuron distances}, we slightly modify the implementation by~\cite{WYVZZ18}: instead of requiring a threshold, we directly introduce a negative neuron distance term into our learning objective: $\min~\texttt{CrossEntropy}-\lambda \cdot \texttt{NeuronDistance}$.
+In our experiment, we set $\lambda=10^{-6}$.

+To evade the defense, one attack strategy is to generate attack queries from shallower layers, so as to reduce the impact of parameter changes.
+We investigate the robustness of countermeasures against attack queries generated from different positions.
+We report the results in~\autoref{table:defense}.
+We can observe that the two countermeasures can effectively defend our attack.
+Another possible adaptive attack is to perform the optimization~\autoref{equ:query_generation} simultaneously across different pre-trained layers.
+However, it would intensively increase the overhead.
+We will explore adaptive attacks in the future.